 If you ask in German schools after the use of computers and the Internet in classrooms, the skepticism is great.
 The demands on the educators have increased enormously.
 Not only that they have to deal with growing student classes, intercultural differences and the associated inclusion.
-Also, the lack of know-how about digital security standards and IT often leads schools to doubt or even reject digitization.
+Also, the lack of digital competence.
+Especially, about digital security standards and IT often leads schools to doubt or even reject digitization.

 What is often seen from the outside as a hostility to technology, turns out to be a necessary measure to not jeopardize the operation of a school.

 It’s a pity, because as digitization progresses it would of course be advantageous if digital natives are not only able to deal with technology, but also understand their background.

 Digital competence: Strengthen from the start!

 Some organizations have set themselves the task of tackling this very issue.
 The staff should be able to handle technology safely.
 That is the credo of some organizations, the majority of which are conspicuously close to software and hardware companies like Microsoft or Google.